pkraison/pkraison/README.md

 🌟 Inspired by *Iron Man*, I thrive on solving challenges where **chaos meets clarity** to uncover manifold possibilities.

 - 🔭 **Current Focus**:
-  - Working with automotive imaging radar for robust state estimation using low leve raw data.
+  - Working with automotive imaging radar for robust state estimation using low level raw data.
   - Multi-modal sensor fusion and calibration
   - World models that integrate **radar, IMU, cameras and LiDAR** seamlessly.
   - Extending my **environment perception and state estimation in challenging scenarios** research with uncertainty aware deep learning.